Shavkat Rakhmonov: Ultimate Fighting Championship

-Rakhmonov was scheduled to face Geoff Neal on January 14, 2023, at UFC Fight Night: Gastelum vs. Imavov.
+Rakhmonov was scheduled to face Geoff Neal on January 14, 2023, at UFC Fight Night: Strickland vs. Imavov.
 However, Neal pulled out due to an undisclosed injury.
 The pair was rescheduled for UFC 285 on March 4, 2023.
 At the weigh-ins, Neal weighed in at 175 pounds, 4 pounds over the non-title fight welterweight limit.
 As a result, the bout proceeded as a catchweight and Neal was fined 30% of his fight purse, which went to Rakhmonov.
 He won the fight via a rear-naked choke submission in the third round.
 This fight earned Rakhmonov his first Fight of the Night award.

+Rakhmonov was scheduled to face Kelvin Gastelum on September 16, 2023, at UFC Fight Night 227.
+However, Gastelum withdrew in late July after sustaining a facial fracture.

+Rakhmonov faced Stephen Thompson on December 16, 2023, at UFC 296.
+He won via a rear-naked choke submission with just four seconds remaining in the second round, making him the first person to ever finish Thompson by submission in his MMA career.

+Rakhmonov was scheduled to compete for the UFC Welterweight Championship against current champion Belal Muhammad on December 7, 2024 at UFC 310.
+However, due to a bone infection in his foot, Muhammad was forced to withdraw.
+Rakhmonov instead faced Ian Machado Garry in a 5-round title eliminator.
+Rakhmonov won the fight by unanimous decision in his first MMA decision victory.

+Due to injury, Rakhmonov was unable to compete for the championship against then champion Belal Muhammad at UFC 315 but stated that he would be offered a title shot later in the year after recovering.